Hocico: History

-Hocico was officially formed in 1993 by cousins Eric Garcia (aka Erk Aicrag) and Oscar Mayorga (aka Racso Agroyam), with Eric writing lyrics and performing the vocals and Oscar responsible for the programming.
+Hocico was officially formed in 1993 by cousins Eric García (aka Erk Aicrag) and Óscar Mayorga (aka Racso Agroyam), with Eric writing lyrics and performing the vocals and Óscar responsible for the programming.
 They had experimented with electronic music since they were teenagers and were influenced by industrial artists such as Skinny Puppy.
 Their interest in the industrial and EBM genres led them to begin their musical career in 1989 in a group called Niñera Degenerada.
 In 1992 the two cousins left the band and went on to form Hocico de Perro.

 Soon after they dropped the "de Perro" and continued simply as Hocico.
 The Spanish word "hocico" translates to 'snout' or 'muzzle' in English, and is used in Mexico as a disrespectful way to describe someone's comments coming out of their mouth.
-In certain contexts, "callate el hocico" could be interpreted as, essentially, "shut your fucking mouth," which the band thought described their musical attitude well.
+In certain contexts, "cállate el hocico" could be interpreted as, essentially, "shut your fucking mouth," which the band thought described their musical attitude well.

 Between 1993 and 1996 the band produced several cassette demos - Misuse, Abuse And Accident, Autoagresión Persistente, and Triste Desprecio.
 In 1997 the band released their first full CD, Odio Bajo El Alma, on the label Opción Sónica with European distribution through Out Of Line.

 The release of Odio Bajo El Alma was well received in Europe and America but caught the Anglo- and Euro-centric scene by surprise, with many unaware that the band's style of electronic music was happening in Mexico.
 In fact, before 1997, Hocico along with many other Mexico City-based electronic bands had been part of a collective called La Corporación that attempted to support and promote their type of music across Mexico.
 Other bands involved in La Corporación included Cenobita, Ogo, Encefálisis, and Deus Ex Machina.